ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

 Check out [this spreadsheet](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/galil%20gotchas.xlsx) for information on speeds, accelerations, homing, and random extra bits of code that might be needed before/after moves, on startup, when homing.

 Check out [this page](Homing-Galils-under-SECI) if you need to see what the SECI homing routines do.

+### The limits are both made

+This occurs when power is cut to the limits.
+The main cause for this is that the safety system has been engaged as this will cut power to the whole rack of Galils.
+However, there could be other reasons such as in the [IMAT Lens Adjustment](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/IMAT-Lens-Adjustment)